Skip to main content

 Relating to cannabis; to prohibit the sale, distribution, marketing, or possession of psychoactive cannabinoids found in hemp for certain age groups; to levy a five percent tax on the gross proceeds of products containing psychoactive cannabinoids sold at retail; and in connection therewith would have as its purpose or effect the requirement of a new or increased expenditure of local funds within the meaning of Section 111.05 of the Constitution of Alabama of 2022.

-This bill would prohibit the sale, distribution, marketing, or possession of psychoactive cannabinoids derived from or found in hemp to any individual under 21 years of age.
+• Section 1(a): Prohibits sale, distribution, marketing, or possession of psychoactive cannabinoids derived from or found in hemp for individuals under 21.

-This bill would also levy a five percent tax on the gross proceeds of the sale of products containing psychoactive cannabinoids.
+• Section 2: Imposes a 5% tax on the gross proceeds of retail sales of products containing psychoactive cannabinoids, effective October 1, 2023.

 Subjects